benlowry/pihole-extended-hosts/README.md

 ## Deploying

-    1.  `vagrant up`
+    1. First copy the repo, go into the folder and `vagrant up`
-    2. After the machine boots `curl -L https://install.pi-hole.net/ | bash
+    2. After the machine boots `curl -L https://install.pi-hole.net/ | bash`
     3.  run 'host-update.sh' to update blocklists and put them into Pihole